Get an annual AARP membership for only $12. Limited time offer.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-Our team spent hours researching Consumer Cellular and Visible by Verizon phone plans.
-Our tech experts tested them to see which ones might particularly appeal to older adults, and we compared both carriers in terms of price, technology, ease of use, and customer service.
+Consumer Cellular and Visible are two affordable, no-frills phone carriers that may be suitable for older adults with prices starting at $20 and $25 per month, respectively.
+Our team spent 50 hours researching, testing, and comparing each carrier to determine their best cell phone plans for seniors.
+We compared both carriers in terms of price, technology, ease of use, and customer service.
 To help you figure out whether Consumer Cellular or Visible might be best for you, keep reading!

 A Side-by-Side Look at Consumer Cellular vs. Visible